emanguy/Curse-of-Strahd/Locations/Barovia/Overworld Features/Old Bonegrinder.md

 ### Treasure
 * The hags don't use the bed for sleeping, they keep their treasure in it.
   * 6 pieces of cheap jewelry, 25gp each

+## Fourth Floor - Domed Attic
+> You've reached the windmill's peak -- a domed chamber filled with old machinery.
+There's not much room to move around.
+Light slips into this attic through small holes in the walls.

+* Accessible via a trap door
+* There are some abandoned bird's nests in here

+## Outside - The Megaliths
+* Four ancient stones covered in moss with depictions of four cities representing the 4 seasons
+  * Winter city covered in snow
+  * Spring city has a bunch of flowers
+  * Summer has a sunburst overhead
+  * Autumn covered in leaves
+* Asking scholarly NPCs about this will reveal that these four stones represent cities of paradise where the [[Morning]]